 It is important that combinations or keys providing access to the safes or other secured locked areas be tightly controlled.

 - The area collection manager must maintain the following information for each safe under his/her control: internal control number, location, custodian, date of last safe combination change, and listing of persons having access to the combination.
 The knowledge of safe combinations and number of keys should be limited to the least number of people possible.

 - All safes must be kept locked except when cash is being taken out or being put into the safe.

 - The custodian of the safe must have signatures of the persons who receive safe combinations or assigned keys.

 - Each area is required to have procedures in place for accessing locked locations and periodically making combination changes for safes.

-- Inappropriate administration of University assets could result in disciplinary action by the campus against all individuals involved in the action.
+- Inappropriated administration of University assets could result in disciplinary action by the campus against all individuals involved in the action.
 If an obvious theft has occurred, the University Police should be contacted immediately.
 Persons who suspect a misappropriation or other financial irregularity may have occurred should contact the campus Controller’s Office.
 For more information, see the Fraud Policy.